Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-In Alberta, royalties are a share of production from resources the government owns on behalf of Albertans.
+In Alberta, royalties are a share of production from resources the Provincial Crown (the Crown) owns on behalf of Albertans.
 Under the Mines and Minerals Act, the government has the option to take its royalty share either in cash or in kind.
 Currently, the government takes its share of conventional crude oil production in kind and collects its royalty share for other resources in cash.

 - Enhance the transparency and liquidity in the bitumen market, bitumen is a difficult product to market, the quality can vary and it requires addition of diluents or upgrading to a synthetic crude oil (SCO) for shipping on pipelines.
 The BRIK program includes a market design to facilitate more buyers and sellers of bitumen and a more transparent and liquid market.
 This will help assist Alberta in getting full value for its royalties.